 Some programs (such as the Marshall Scholarship) require you to paste the text of your letter into a textbox in an online form, thus preventing any formatting.
 While some foundations require that you submit the letter yourself, others (such as Astronaut, Truman and Udall) have you submit the letter to the campus representative.

 When students are still at the campus nomination stage of the process, we ask that you submit your letters via this online form.

-The Office of Fellowships and Scholarships requires that students waive their right of access for all letters submitted on their behalf and will never share your letter with students.
+The Office of Fellowships requires that students waive their right of access for all letters submitted on their behalf and will never share your letter with students.
 If you wish to share a letter you may do so, but we leave that decision to you.
 Our policy is in keeping with the wishes of the foundations, many of which will only accept confidential letters.

-Keep in mind that letters submitted to the Office of Fellowships and Scholarships will be read by campus nomination committee members.
+Keep in mind that letters submitted to the Office of Fellowships will be read by campus nomination committee members.
 At the campus nomination stage, you may consider your letter a draft to be read by KU colleagues; there is usually plenty of time to make revisions before the national deadline.